umdenes100/rpi-camera-server/README.md

 Open a terminal (ctrl+alt+t)

+Refresh the local cache of available packages and their versions from the configured software repositories.
+'''console
-Send the command '''sh sudo apt update '''
+sudo apt update
+'''
+test